InterVarsity's Commitment to Ethnic Reconciliation & Justice

 We affirm this because:

-• Believers of all ethnic backgrounds are called to follow Christ in ministering together to the full range of human needs which demand compassionate response.
+- Believers of all ethnic backgrounds are called to follow Christ in ministering together to the full range of human needs which demand compassionate response and gospel witness.

-• Our understanding of Scripture, community, and of God himself is enriched by insights originating in diverse ethnic heritages.
+- Our understanding of Scripture, community, and of God is enriched by insights originating in diverse ethnic heritages.

 It is appropriate and timely for InterVarsity to affirm our commitment to multiethnic witness because:

-• We endeavor to be peacemakers, serving as bridges toward the reconciliation of people separated by suspicion and hatred and demonstrating biblical patterns for mutual empowerment, and service.
+- We endeavor to be peacemakers, serving as bridges toward the reconciliation of people separated by suspicion, hatred, abuse of power, and unjust systems – demonstrating patterns for mutual empowerment, and service.

-• We reaffirm InterVarsity’s commitment to “engage the campus in all its ethnic diversity” as essential to the Church's mission of proclaiming Christ to the whole world.
+- We affirm InterVarsity’s commitment to “love people of every ethnicity and culture” as essential to the Church's mission of proclaiming Christ to the whole world.

-• We affirm InterVarsity’s commitment to training students and staff in multiethnic realities.
+- We affirm InterVarsity’s commitment to train students and staff to faithfully navigate the multiethnic realities they encounter.

 (Acts 6; 8; 10-11: 15; Acts 2:42-47; 4:25-37; Romans 12; Isaiah 61:1-11; Luke 4:14-30; 6:17-36; Matthew 25:31-46; James 5:1-6; Revelation 21:1-8; Genesis 20; 41:50-52; 50:15-5 1; Joshua 2:8-14; Ruth 1-4; Job 1-42; Matthew 4:23-5:16; Matthew 8-9; Mark 7-8; Luke 10:25-37; John 4:4-42; Acts 2; Romans 11:11-36; 2 Corinthians 5:11-21; John 3:16-17; Acts 2; Revelation 7:9-11; Acts 1:8; Matthew 28:16-20; Mark 7-8; John 4:4-42; Acts 6:1-7; 11:19-26; 13.1-3; 14:26-28; 15; Galatians 2: 1-10)*